danneamtu/danneamtu/README.md

 <a href="https://www.upsier.com"  target="_blank">
   <img align="left" alt="Upsier" width="22px" src="https://www.upsier.com/images/favicon.ico" />
 </a>-->
-Hi, I'm Dan Neamtu, front end developer at (<a href="https://www.danneamtu.com"  target="_blank">www.danneamtu.com</a>), with a mission to create web projects.
-And some of them are nice and usefull.
+Hi, my name is Dan Neamtu, and I'm a front end developer at (<a href="https://www.danneamtu.com"  target="_blank">www.danneamtu.com</a>), in a mission to create web projects that can change the world.
 The way I do this is by using the latest web technologies.
-I love GraphQL, React, Node or MongoDB.
+Today I'm in love with GraphQL, React, Node and MongoDB, and I develop  projects from Bootstrap templates to data aggregators.

+For 2021 my dream is to create the place where you can easy find your <b>front end developer job<b> dream @ <a href="https://www.joblify.me">joblify.me</a>
+In 2019 was born my second project <a href="https://www.upsier.com">www.upsier.com</a>, where you can buy Bootstrap 4 templates.
-I am also instructor at <a href="https://www.digitalskills.ro/cursuri/web-design">www.digitalskills.ro</a> helping people to learn the first steps in web design.
+In 2016 I created <a href="https://www.digitalskills.ro/cursuri/web-design">www.digitalskills.ro</a>, a code school where people can learn the first steps in web design.

 - 👉 Ask me about anything, I am happy to help;
 - 💻 I'm currently working on [joblify.me](https://joblify.me);